bondagit/aes67-linux-daemon/daemon/README.md

 > JSON string specifying the IO name.

 > **delay**
 > JSON number specifying the playout delay of the sink in samples.
-> This value *must* be larger than the source frame size.
+> **_NOTE:_** The specified delay cannot be less than the source max samples size announced by the SDP file.

 > **use\_sdp**
 > JSON boolean specifying whether the source SDP file is fetched from the HTTP URL specified in the **source** parameter or the SDP in the **sdp** parameter is used.